Armored Heart: L'Odeur de l'Amour

 “You stole that from them,” Lanri quietly said, stunned that the man was continuing his tirade after revealing the artifact.

 “And what of it?
-They stole my son from me, never paid the dowry we deserved.
+They stole my son from me, never paid the dowry we deserved for you.
 Taking their petty plot of land and a few trinkets made by my son doesn’t even come close to covering the damages you caused me.”

 The baron let out a cruel, fake laugh.
 “And who are you to disallow me or Lanri Vattens anything, in the halls of this family’s castle?”